sugaryourcoffee/circlus/doc/development-notes.md

 [Rails, Angular, Postgres, and Bootstrap](https://pragprog.com/book/dcbang/rails-angular-postgres-and-bootstrap) from David Bryant Copeland.

+### Search members
-In our fuzzy search we will conduct the query with all fields like so
+This is the query from our introduction example.
+In our search we will conduct the query with all fields like so

     circlus_development=> select * from organizations
     > inner join members on members.organization_id = organizations.id